KBerwari/comfyui-huggingface-file-checker/README.md

---repo-type        Force repo type: model, dataset, space when using --hf-repo --local-dir        Where your files are (required) --safetensors-only Only check .safetensors files --export-missing   Save missing files list to a file --export-matches   Save matched files list
+--repo-type        Force repo type: model, dataset, space when using --hf-repo --local-dir        Where your files are (required) --safetensors-only Only check .safetensors files --filter           Only check HF files matching a pattern (see below) --export-missing   Save missing files list to a file --export-urls      Save download URLs only (one per line, for aria2c/wget) --export-matches   Save matched files list
 --export-all       Dump everything to a directory --no-cache         Skip the cache (slower but fresh)